 Molly Walker is the managing editor of FierceMarkets' Government and Enterprise IT groups.
-She writes regularly for FierceMobileGovernment, FierceGovernmentIT and FierceGovernment, and contributes to FierceContentManagement.
+She contributes regularly to publications in both groups.
 Prior to joining FierceMarkets, she was managing editor of Employee Benefit Adviser, a B2B magazine serving the insurance industry, as well as an intern at USAToday.com and FoxNews.com.
-When she's not exploring the nexus of business and technology, she's usually trying out a new recipe, playing soccer, hunting down new music or cheering on her beloved Virginia Tech Hokies.
+When she's not exploring the nexus of business and technology, she enjoys spending time in the outdoors and cheering on her beloved Virginia Tech Hokies.
 She is based at the FierceMarkets main office in Washington, D.C., and can be reached at firstname.lastname@example.org.
-Follow @FierceCIO, @FierceCM and @FierceGov on Twitter and find her on LinkedIn.
+Follow @mollsiebee on Twitter and find her on LinkedIn.

 Articles by Molly Bernhart Walker

 The use of reverse auctions by agencies is on the rise, but the Government Accountability office is concerned that many agencies simply aren't aware of the fees they're paying to use auction tools, said Michelle Mackin, GAO's director of acquisition and sourcing management.

 A regulation jointly proposed by the Office of the Director of National Intelligence and the Office of Personnel Management to update the position-designation process is inadequate, said a Government Accountability Office official.
 The proposed regulation is "a good step" toward meeting GAOs recommendations for updating security clearance issuance at agencies, said Brenda Farrell, director of defense capabilities and management at GAO.
 However, implementation guidance still needs to be developed.